NOISE MONITORING

 What are my legal responsibilities regarding noise levels in the workplace as an employer?

-How many workers are exposed to excessive noise levels in the workplace annually?
+How many workers are exposed to excessive noise levels at work each year?

 What are the symptoms of Noise Induced Hearing Loss (NIHL)?